patrickbarta/GettingAndCleaningDataCourseProject/CodeBook.md

 Details about the processing can be found in the comments in run_analysis.R

-The script is fairly straightforward, but I favor a cached approach for development, so the script basically completes one of the requirements and writes out the intermediate result to a cache file.
+The script is fairly straightforward, but I favor a cached approach for development, so the script basically completes each the requirements one at a time and writes out the intermediate result to a cache file.
 This makes development faster.
-This feature can be switched on or off depending on whether cache = TRUE or FALSE in lines 96 and 97.
+This feature can be switched on or off depending on whether cache = TRUE or FALSE in lines 97 and 98.

 After run_analysis.R executes, the following directory structure is created: